Corey Heim Holds Off Honeycutt For Rockingham Win; Chandler Smith DQed

 Layne Riggs, who continues to round himself back into championship contention this year, came home with a third-place finish, and his teammate Chandler Smith, who holds the point lead, finished fourth.

-Stewart Friesen came home with a fifth-place finish at a track where he was swept up in a crash last season.
+With Smith out of the picture, Stewart Friesen came home with a fourth-place finish at a track where he was swept up in a crash last season, and Grant Enfinger was officially credited with a fifth-place result.

-Grant Enfinger, Tyler Ankrum, Corey LaJoie, Ty Majeski, and polesitter Jake Garcia rounded out the top-10 finishers in the race.
+Tyler Ankrum, Corey LaJoie, Ty Majeski, polesitter Jake Garcia, and Rookie contender Cole Butcher rounded out the top-10 finishers in the race.

 Leave a Reply